cjdbarlow/Part-One/drug_monitoring.md

 ##Timing of samples
 * Sampling for **toxicity** should occur at times of **peak concentration**
-  This requires accounting for absorption and distribution.
-Digoxin levels should be performed >6 hours following a dose to allow time for distribution to occur.
+  * This requires accounting for absorption and distribution
+    * e.g. Digoxin levels should be performed >6 hours following a dose to allow time for distribution to occur
-  If symptomatic, sampling occurred at this time may demonstrated toxic concentrations.
+  * If symptomatic, samples taken at this time may demonstrate toxic concentrations

-* Sampling for **monitoring** should ideally occur at **steady state**, i.e. after 4-5 half-lives.
-For drugs with long half-lives such as amiodarone, sampling tends to occur earlier to ensure toxic levels have not been reached, as steady state may take months to achieve.
+* Sampling for **monitoring** should ideally occur at **steady state**
+  * i.e. after 4-5 elimination half-lives
+  * For drugs with very long half-lives (such as amiodarone), sampling tends to occur earlier to ensure toxic levels have not been reached, as steady state may take months to achieve

-* For drugs with short half-lives, **trough levels** (i.e. pre-dose levels) should be taken as this is the least variable point in the dosing interval.
-For drugs with long half lives, timing of sampling is less important.
+* For drugs with short half-lives, **trough levels** (i.e. pre-dose levels) should be taken
+This is the least variable point in the dosing interval.
+* For drugs with long half lives, timing of sampling is less important

 ##Interpretation
 Interpretation of drug levels is dependent on: